tendermint/tendermint/spec/abci/client-server.md

 If GRPC is not available in your language, or you require higher performance, or otherwise enjoy programming, you may implement your own ABCI server using the Tendermint Socket Protocol.
 The first step is still to auto-generate the relevant data types and codec in your language using `protoc`.

+An ABCI server must also be able to support multiple connections, as Tendermint uses four connections.

+#### Length-Prefix Encoding

-In addition to being proto3 encoded, messages coming over the socket are length-prefixed to facilitate use as a streaming protocol. proto3 doesn't have an official length-prefix standard, so we use our own.
-The first byte in the prefix represents the length of the Big Endian encoded length.
+In addition to being proto3 encoded, messages coming over the socket are length-prefixed to facilitate use as a streaming protocol. proto3 doesn't have an official length-prefix standard, so we use our own:

+The first byte in
+the prefix represents the length of the Big Endian encoded length.
 The remaining bytes in the prefix are the Big Endian encoded length.

+`<len-of-len byte><big-endian message len bytes><message bytes>`

 For example, if the proto3 encoded ABCI message is 0xDEADBEEF (4 bytes), the length-prefixed message is 0x0104DEADBEEF.
 If the proto3